 With these questions in mind photographs of concave city corners were analysed.
 The photographs were made in cities or urban areas with no geographical restriction, between 2010 and 2017.
 The concave city corners are an example of typical spaces in the city and resemble the cartesian representation of a physical space.
 Every corner photographed consists of different materials and objects.
 The presence of these objects and materials were mapped and the main colours were determined using the RAL colour system.
 A grid system was used to define the spatial character of the corners and position of doors and windows.

 Results are summarized as a code for each photograph, and in the form of graphs and charts for all the photographs.
 For instance, a radial tree map is made of all photographs, each represented by its five most occurring RAL colours.
 The spatial character of corners and location of all found windows and doors are combined in three separate graphs.

 By analysing all collected data an ‘average’ or most common corner emerged, defined by the code, p13NI34J3

 The study has been collected in the book ‘an essay on the concave city corner’.
 It has been shortlisted at:

 - Self Publish Riga 2018, Top 10 & Audience award [video];

 - Winner of the Photobook Week Aarhus 2018 Dummy Award.

 The book will be published by Photobook Week Aarhus in collaboration with Kvadrat and the Reflektor platform.
-It will distributed by Idea Books in a media partnership with European Photography.
-And it will be available through here too, of course.
+It will distributed by Idea Books and through here too, of course.
 If you are interested, please drop a line at: firstname.lastname@example.org.
 If all goes well the book will be published the second quarter of 2019.
 More info soon.
 To the main website: take me somewhere nice.

 all photographs, data, text & graphics are © stijn van der linden, 2018; text by katrien vanherck.